EEST — Eastern European Summer Time

 What is the UTC offset for EEST?

 The UTC offset for EEST is UTC+3.
-That means locations on Eastern European Summer Time are three hours ahead of Coordinated Universal Time.
+This means locations using EEST are three hours ahead of Coordinated Universal Time during the period when this daylight saving abbreviation is in effect.

 When does EEST change?